Dutchento/organization-code-of-conduct/CodeOfConduct-volunteers.md

 1. As representatives of Dutchento towards the rest of our community, volunteers are expected to be model citizens abiding our [Community Code of Conduct](https://github.com/Dutchento/organization-code-of-conduct/blob/main/CodeOfConduct-community.md).
 2. You are expected to support community members in showing desired behavior and ask people to stop unacceptable behaviors.
 3. Be mindful of your surroundings and of your fellow participants.
 Alert conference organizers if you notice a dangerous situation or someone in distress.
-4. Volunteers will be assigned certain tasks and timeslots which need to be followed stricktly.
+4. During events, volunteers will be assigned certain tasks and timeslots which need to be followed stricktly.
 If for whetever reason you are unable to fulfill this, call your organization contact person asap so we can look for a solution.
-5. When in your role as a volunteer you represent Dutchento to the outside world and not yourself or your company.
+5. When in your role as a volunteer you represent Dutchento to the outside world (and not yourself or your company).
 So for example:
    * Don't recruit people for your company;
    * Don't invite people to non-Dutchento events or gatherings;
    * Be objective in your advice;